Healing Peptide

 The Peptide Breakdown Team ✓ Researcher Reviewed

-Published: January 15, 2025 Updated: January 15, 2025
+Published: January 15, 2025 Updated: February 14, 2026

 What Is TB-500?

-• Cell proliferation — dividing cells require controlled actin dynamics
+• Cell proliferation: dividing cells require controlled actin dynamics

-• Blood vessel formation — endothelial cell migration depends on actin remodeling
+• Blood vessel formation: endothelial cell migration depends on actin remodeling

 Angiogenesis